ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Interact Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
+The Interact Grab script is attached to a Controller object and requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.

 It listens for the `AliasGrabOn` and `AliasGrabOff` events to determine when an object should be grabbed and should be released.

 The Controller object also requires the `VRTK_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
 Only valid touched objects can be grabbed.